An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram B

 Observation of the frenzied succession of fragments reveals some that join up with others to generate some symmetrical configurations along the lines (Diagram B).
-The changing space of the lines – i.e. the ephemeral progression of different small squares – is endowed with greater constancy through symmetries which present an orderly rhythm generated by a constant alternation of same colors:
+The frenzied and ephemeral progression of different small squares along the lines is endowed with some constancy through the symmetrical sequences which present an orderly rhythm generated by a repeated alternation of same colors:

 Broadway Boogie Woogie, 1942-43, Piet Mondrian